vayneYang/dnc-mails-parser/README.md

 # dnc-mails-parser
-structuralize the origin mail files of DNC.
+structuralize the origin mail files of DNC or Podesta.